-- 12.1 For detailed and more general guidelines on Fire Safety see Appendix A in the school management Health and Safety Manual.
-The school accepts all current recommendations relating to Fire Safety and endeavours to put them into practice. - 12.2 Fire precautions for each area of the school are clear and unambiguous and displayed prominently at key positions around the school. - 12.3 Fire drills are carried out regularly and checks are made to ensure their effectiveness.
+- 12.1 For detailed and more general guidelines on Fire Safety see SHE guidance online.
+The school accepts all current recommendations relating to Fire Safety and endeavours to put them into practice. - 12.2 Fire precautions for each area of the school are clear and unambiguous and displayed prominently at key positions around the school.

+- 12.3 Fire drills are carried out regularly and checks are made to ensure their effectiveness.
 Alterations to the procedures are effected from time to time if changed circumstances warrant. - 12.4 Electric fire alarm points are tested regularly. - 12.5 Staff are designated leaders in the event of fire and their specific duties will depend on the school's procedures covering particular times of the day, i.e. preschool, breaks and lesson times. - 12.6 A simple written statement will be given to all persons hiring any part of the school at any time. - 12.7 Staff must ensure that any display materials do not constitute a fire hazard or impede the safe evacuation of the building.